-- C) Any proposed new development adjacent to the coast should demonstrate consistency with the Cornwall & Isles of Scilly Shoreline Management Plan (SMP2, 2011, the review of 2016 and any further updates). - d) Proposals to undertake minor works to improve sea defences and strengthen or stabilise cliff faces will be supported where it can be demonstrated that the works are consistent with the management approach in the relevant Shoreline Management Plan and there will be no material adverse impact on the environment and that the ability of biodiversity to adapt to the changing coastline is safeguarded and where it is needed to maintain public access along the coast.
-A detailed schedule of works, including materials to be used, must be submitted to Cornwall Council and agreed prior to works commencing. - e) Consider proposals for major coastal stabilisation works in line with the policy objective set out in the Cornwall and Isles of Scilly Shoreline Management Plan 2.
+- C) Any proposed new development adjacent to the coast should demonstrate consistency with the Cornwall & Isles of Scilly Shoreline Management Plan (SMP2, 2011, the review of 2016 and any further updates). - d) Portreath Parish Council to be consulted on planning applications in Redruth Parish which have the potential to cause flooding down the valley - e) Proposals to undertake minor works to improve sea defences and strengthen or stabilise cliff faces will be supported where it can be demonstrated that the works are consistent with the management approach in the relevant Shoreline Management Plan and there will be no material adverse impact on the environment and that the ability of biodiversity to adapt to the changing coastline is safeguarded and where it is needed to maintain public access along the coast.
+A detailed schedule of works, including materials to be used, must be submitted to Cornwall Council and agreed prior to works commencing. - f) Consider proposals for major coastal stabilisation works in line with the policy objective set out in the Cornwall and Isles of Scilly Shoreline Management Plan 2.

-Social and Community Policies
+Social and Community Policies 7.15.

-7.15.
 Policy 14: Local Green Space Designations